Satoshi ↔ Mike Hearn — Holding Coins & Farewell

 Mike Hearn contacts Satoshi Nakamoto for the first time with questions about Bitcoin's scalability, mining hardware, inflation schedule, and coin denominations.

-Dustin Trammell's first email to Satoshi after running the Bitcoin alpha.
-Reports usage, mentions a public timestamp service, and asks about coin maturity (generated coins showing 0.00 credit).
+Trammell's first email to Satoshi after running the Bitcoin alpha.
+Shares a public timestamp service link and asks about coin maturity (generated coins showing 0.00 credit).

 Satoshi emails Wei Dai asking for the correct b-money citation, revealing he learned of it via Adam Back.
 The email linked the pre-release draft 'Electronic Cash Without a Trusted Third Party'.

-Satoshi Nakamoto's earliest known email.
-He contacts Adam Back to verify the Hashcash paper citation and shares a pre-release draft titled 'Electronic Cash Without a Trusted Third Party' (ecash.pdf).
+The earliest known email from Satoshi Nakamoto: contacting Adam Back to verify the Hashcash citation and sharing a pre-release draft titled 'Electronic Cash Without a Trusted Third Party'.